-Because PAHs are the most toxic components of oil and crude oils typically contain about 1% PAHs by mass (French-McCay 2002; Forth et al. 2017), the sublethal concentration threshold (PNEC) expressed as total hydrocarbon concentration (THC, not TPH) based on the most toxic components would be ~100 μg/L (100 ppb) for fresh oil.
-However, as oil weathers, PAHs are lost to volatilization and degradation.
+Because PAHs are the most toxic components of oil and crude oils typically contain about 1-3% PAHs by mass (French-McCay 2002; Forth et al. 2017), the entrained oil threshold expressed as total hydrocarbon concentration (THC, not TPH) should be at least 330-1000 μ g/L (330-1000 ppb) for fresh crude oil, corresponding to the dissolved threshold of 10 ppb (which is based on total PAHs).
+However, as oil weathers, PAHs are lost to volatilization, dissolution, and degradation and the ratio of the entrained to dissolved threshold should be higher than this range.
 Thus, the whole-oil threshold of 1,000 ppb (1 ppm) is conservative (low, and highly protective of aquatic resources).

-Based on the review of toxicity studies by Bejarano et al. (2017), THC lethal effects levels of 3-28 mg/L (or 3-30 mg/L [3-30 ppm] with rounding, given uncertainties) would be appropriate for a range of oils and states of weathering for species from all geographical areas globally.
+Based on the review of toxicity studies by Bejarano et al. (2017), THC lethal effects levels of 28-300 mg/L (28-300 ppm) were found for a range of crude oils for species from all geographical areas globally.
 An exposure concentration of 1,000 ppb (1 ppm or 1 mg/L) of measurable TPH was deemed a low level of concern for sensitive life stages in marine organisms by Kraly et al. (2001).
-In reviews by NRC (2005) and NASEM (2020), 1,000 ppb was found to be at the low end of the range where sub-lethal impacts from acute exposure have been observed.
-Correcting for fraction measurable, this indicates a threshold of 3,000 ppb would be appropriate for modelled entrained oil.
+In reviews by NRC (2005) and NASEM (2020), 1,000 ppb (1 mg/L) was found to be at the low end of the range where sub-lethal impacts from acute exposure have been observed.

+Correcting for fraction measurable, this indicates a THC-based threshold of 3,000 ppb would be appropriate for modelled entrained crude oil.
 Thus, a THC threshold of 3 mg/L (3 ppm; 3,000 ppb) is an appropriate threshold for crude oils for use in risk assessments and for defining an EMBA.
 For light distillates and condensates, 1 mg/L (1 ppm; 1,000 ppb) is an appropriate threshold.